ikajic/ikajic.github.io/_posts/2018-02-19-python-lists.md

 ```

 While both approaches yield `lst = [1, 1]`, in the first case we used a built-in
 function that mutated the list and returned `None`.
+Another important facet of appending an element in this way is that this operation is very
+fast, its amortized complexity is O(1) (<a href="http://www.laurentluce.com/posts/python-list-implementation/   " target="_blank">here's why</a>).
 In the second case, we
-added `[1]` to the list and assigned the result to a new list which we also
+added `[1]` to the list `lst` and assigned the result to a new list which we also
 called `lst` (again, this syntax might be familiar from the handling of
 strings).
+However, this operation is much more expensive, resulting in O(N) as
+all elements in `lst` need to be copied first.

-Although this might not seem as too big of a deal at first, let's explore what
+Although this might not seem as too big of a deal at first when dealing with
+lists that are tiny, potential caveats exist when we consider
-happens in slightly more complex scenarios.
+scenarios that are slightly more complex.

 ## Effects of mutation